 Original posting, Oct 2014

-When I turned 16 my parents threw a big party for me, called a “sweet sixteen” party at the time.
-The fact that my parents selected the party site without discussing it with me, or at minimum asking my opinion on a party location, was a curious thing.
-But that they booked my party in a nightclub called the African Room, a place they had never visited and knew very little about was even stranger.
+When I turned sixteen my parents threw a big party for me, called a “sweet sixteen” party at the time.
+The fact that my parents selected the party site without discussing it with me, or at minimum asking my opinion on a location, was a curious thing.
+But that they booked my party in a nightclub called the African Room, a place they had never visited and knew very little about, was even stranger.
 I just accepted that my party would be at a nightclub that at the time seemed a pretty inappropriate location for a girl’s sixteenth birthday party.
 And it was.

 My parents and I arrived at the African Room a bit early, before my friends arrived.
 Inside the place was lit up, but the lights went low once the nightclub part of the evening went into full swing, and seeing became difficult then.
 My friends complained that they couldn’t see what they were eating, and the food was different enough to begin with.
 Although tasty, the piles of food on the plates were a combination of various meats, vegetables and spices, none of which were recognizable, so we referred back to our menus to recall what we had ordered.
 Adequate lighting would have been helpful, but it was a nightclub first, second and third — a teen party venue, not so much.

 The place was business as usual that night, though a long table was set up for my party with a clear view of the stage; other patrons would come in and be seated at tables, as on a typical Saturday evening.
 Adults, mainly couples at the small nightclub tables who were sitting close together, surrounded us.